Craft Feature

 Endpoints can utilize Arc to share state, which is particularly useful when handling concurrent requests.

-Static Endpoint
+Static Endpoints

 #[craft(endpoint(responses((status_code = 400, description = "Wrong request parameters."))))]